 The photo below shows the connection between the depot and locomotive servicing area added in the 1980s.
 It looks like the edge of the depot’s roof overhang may have been trimmed off for the entire length of the building when the shed was built.
 That’s a modification preservation purists might not like.
 Underneath the overhang of the roof, there is a space of maybe eight inches between the wall of the depot and the beams holding up the shed.

 Finally here are photos from inside and outside the depot on August 19, 2017.
-Thanks to Jonas Goodman with the Little Rock and Western Railway for authorizing me to go inside and Russell Benefield who was with me and made sure I had the appropriate safety equipment.
+Thanks to Jonas Goodman, chief mechanical officer with the Little Rock & Western Railway, for authorizing me to go inside and Russell Benefield who was with me and made sure I had the appropriate safety equipment.
 Russell was patient as I worked to photograph every nuanced detail that interested me.

 The black boxes on the wall are Western Union telegraph circuit boxes, usually manufactured by WU but used for all wire circuits.
 When in use, there would be wires plugged into the various boxes.
 Visualize telegraph wires on two or three crossarms, probably 10 wires on each crossarm (five on each side of the pole).
 If the wire for position 6 was broken by a tree limb between Perry and Bigelow, for example, a wire could be plugged into the hole/box corresponding to line 6 at the Perry and Bigelow circuit boxes, and shifted to another, extra, line to shunt messages around a broken line.
 Back in the day, there would have been some wires for Western Union (pole line space leased from the RI for nominal cost in exchange for WUT transmitting “company” messages at no charge.)
 Other wires would be a variety of RR message lines assigned for various uses, some by tariff agents, some by freight agents, some for lineside stations, etc. The most important wires would be the DS wires.
 Most of these open line wires were copper or steel – copper was better but susceptible to theft.
 In block signal territory, two of the outside crossarm positions (most distant from the pole) would have two insulated wires, usually with different color insulators (amber rather than green or white).
 This was power for the trackside signals (which also had battery power), high voltage, with the potential for electrocution.